Skip to main content

 Is NetStumbler good?

-Yes, NetStumbler is good for network analysis work.
+Yes, NetStumbler is good for ai memory & search work.
 Users particularly appreciate completely free with no licensing, registration, or ads in the application itself.
 However, keep in mind no official updates since version 0.4.0 in 2004 — effectively abandoned software.

 Is NetStumbler free?